Shivam-Nandrajog/Shivam-Nandrajog/README.md

 - 👋 Hi, I’m @Shivam-Nandrajog
-- 👀 I’m interested in ...Programming and data science
+- 👀 I’m interested in ...Web Development and Cyber Security
-- 🌱 I’m currently learning ...core java and data analysis
+- 🌱 I’m currently learning ...Web development
-- 💞️ I’m looking to collaborate on ...java and data science
+- 💞️ I’m looking to collaborate on ...developing and hosting websites
 - 📫 How to reach me ...Email:nandrajogshivam@gmail.com

 <!---